September is National Recovery Month! Workit Health is celebrating recovery with stories from our team.

 For me, recovery has been more than treating my eating disorder.
-It has been a journey of acceptance and radical self love.
+It has been a journey of acceptance and radical self-love.
 To celebrate recovery month, I’ve written a love letter to the parts of myself that I once despised and misused.

 I spent a long time thinking that you were beyond repair.
 I filled you with horrible thoughts.
 Now, I find peace here on my darkest days.
-You hold the memories of my fondest moments and allow me to visualise the bright future of my recovery.
+You hold the memories of my fondest moments and allow me to visualize the bright future of my recovery.